peterjc/thapbi-pict/examples/fungal_mock/README.rst

 Provided files
 --------------

-Either clone the THAPBI PICT source code repository, on decompress the latest source code release (``.tar.gz`` file).
+Either clone the THAPBI PICT source code repository, or decompress the latest source code release (``.tar.gz`` file).
 You should find it contains a directory ``examples/fungal_mock/`` which is for this example.